PushpenderIndia/thorse/README.md

    * Restart the System.

 #### Method 2:
-   * Run "RemoveTechnowHorse.bat" in Infected System and then restart the PC to stop the current Running Evil File.
+   * Run "RemoveTHorse.bat" in Infected System and then restart the PC to stop the current Running Evil File.

 ## Removing TechNowHorse in Linux: